nanobox-io/nanobox-docs/source/workflow/modifying-your-app.html.md

 # build a new runtime based on updated boxfile.yml
 nanobox build-runtime

-# deploy the new runtime
+# start your local app using the new runtime
-nanobox dev deploy
+nanobox run
 ```

 ## Changes to Application Code
-While working in a dev environment, your local codebase is mounted into your Nanobox container.
-Any changes to your application code are immediately applied to your dev app.
+While working locally, your codebase is mounted into Nanobox.
+Any changes to your application code are immediately applied to your running app.